 Americans and Canadians aren’t the only ones who love hockey–and if you live in a country where NHL streams are blocked, this article is for you.
 Today, we show you how to choose and use the best VPN to unblock silky-smooth live sports streams from anywhere in the world.
 Just follow this guide to end NHL blackouts for good.

 There is undoubtedly a demand for high-quality coverage of the NHL outside the US and Canada, both by ex-pats and locals.
 However, what is sadly lacking is extensive and high-quality local coverage.
-Whilst most of these countries do have some coverage, it is often limited to a handful of games and frequently usurped in the schedules by more popular sports.
+Whilst most of these countries do have some coverage, it is often limited to a handful of games and frequently usurped in the schedules by more popular sports, or simply blacked out entirely due to regional restrictions.
 This can be hugely irksome for NHL and ice hockey fans.

 It doesn’t have to be this way.
 With a VPN, it is possible to access the very best coverage of the NHL from either the US and Canadian broadcast rights holders, or through the NHL’s own subscription services.
 Another option for viewing NHL games around the world is through Kodi and further down we will discuss how using Kodi with a VPN is a reliable and cost-effect option for many users.